Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

 .. testcode::

    # Same as the above example with additional params passed to the first scheduler
-   # In this case the ReduceLROnPlateau will step after every 10 processed batch
+   # In this case the ReduceLROnPlateau will step after every 10 processed batches
    def configure_optimizers(self):
       optimizers = [Adam(...), SGD(...)]
       schedulers = [